pawnu/PythonSecurityPipeline/README.md

 > **System security audit** - analyse at the security posture of the system hosting the application

-> **WAF** - application deployed with WAF which filters request according to OWASP core ruleset
+> **WAF** - deploy application with WAF which will filter malicious requests according to OWASP core ruleset

 **Some reports produced**
 ![reports](https://user-images.githubusercontent.com/11514346/71550657-c3e7bc00-29cd-11ea-8d58-3f4a70bdf7ed.JPG)